Our Neighbors are as Welcoming as We are.

 Cherokee, North Carolina

 What is now western North Carolina has been one homeland of the Cherokee people for centuries.
 Today’s Eastern-band members are direct descendants of those who managed to avoid the Trail of Tears, the forced removal of the Cherokee to Oklahoma in the 1830s.
-Adjacent to the Great Smoky Mountains National Park, Cherokee is a walk back in time and is also home to North Carolina’s largest tourist attraction: Harrah’s Cherokee Casino and Hotel.
+Adjacent to Great Smoky Mountains National Park, Cherokee is a walk back in time and is also home to North Carolina’s largest tourist attraction: Harrah’s Cherokee Casino and Hotel.

 Bristol Motor Speedway